 After six years of leadership, Judy Farmer retired in June 2010 and again the association conducted a nationwide search for its next leader.
 This time they found that leader on their own executive committee.
 Linsae Snider, who was serving as a vice president, moved up to the executive director's role in July 2010.

 In the early part of the 2010's, TSPRA began to move its annual conference from Austin again, hosting the event in Arlington, Houston, Corpus Christi, San Antonio, and more.
-Conference attendance climbed approximately 60 percent in these years, culminating in the largest numbers yet at the 2016 Annual Conference in Horseshoe Bay, which had more than 600 attendees.
+Conference attendance climbed approximately 60 percent in these years.
 Increased vendor, sponsorship and partnership opportunities stemming from the larger conferences bolstered TSPRA's finances, making possible an increase to the staff in the form of a full-time communications coordinator.

-Among those partnerships were an MOU with Texas Christian University's Certified Public Communicator program, resulting in a number of TSPRA members receiving this certification, and an agreement with Spoken Word Communications of Houston to provide Media and Crisis Communications and other types of training to our members throughout the state.
+Among those partnerships were an MOU with Texas Christian University's Certified Public Communicator program, resulting in a number of TSPRA members receiving certification, and an agreement with Spoken Word Communications of Houston to provide media and crisis communications and other types of training throughout the state.
 Additional sponsorships led to the creation of the Celebrate Texas Public Schools Video Contest, which invited campuses from around the state to submit videos detailing how their campus celebrates public education to win cash prizes.